FrietzeLabUVM/cutruntools/INSTALL.md

 ## Configuration file

 The configuration file tells CutRunTools where to locate the prerequisite tools.
 This is a [JSON](http://www.json.org/) file.
-It looks like below (which shows a sample `config.json`).
+A sample JSON file is provided below ([`config.json`](config.json)).
 Filling in the information should be pretty easy: in most cases we need to provide the path to the `bin` directory of each tool.

 ```json
 {